vplauzon/vplauzon.github.io/_posts/2020/2020-01-25-i-moved-my-blog-to-github-pages.md

 In the next couple of months, I would like to implement:

 *   Social media login
-** That would just be to facilitate leaving comments and getting notified
+    * To facilitate leaving comments and getting notified
 * Notifications
-** For both new posts and comments
+    * For both new posts and comments
 * Couple of things behind the scene to make my life easier

 Also, I'll be blogging about the Azure apparatus I've put around GitHub pages!